Amy Goodman: Filmography

+She is the subject of the documentary "Steal this Story, Please!" that had its world premiere as the first screening in the DC/DOX film festival on June 12, 2025.
+She appeared in person at DC's Woolly Mammoth Theatre Company, along with the filmmakers, for a discussion after the screening.

 In 2006, Goodman narrated the film One Bright Shining Moment: The Forgotten Summer of George McGovern, a documentary chronicling the life and times of the retired Democratic politician George McGovern, focusing on his failed 1972 bid for the presidency.